MyTeslaMate/tesla-fleet-api-tokens/README.md

-# Documentation
+# Tesla Tokens Generator for Tesla Fleet API

 ## Description
-This project provides scripts to generate fleet tokens for use with TeslaMate, evcc or similar applications.
-The scripts are designed to be executed in on line on different operating systems, including Windows, Linux, and macOS.
+This project offers streamlined scripts to generate access/secret tokens from your own [Tesla Application API](https://developer.tesla.com/docs/fleet-api).

+Ideal for generating tokens compatible with TeslaMate, evcc, or similar applications.
+These scripts are crafted for effortless execution on multiple operating systems, including Windows, Linux, and macOS.

+## Prerequisites

+Before using the scripts, you need to create an account on [MyTeslaMate](https://app.myteslamate.com/) and go to the [Tesla API section](https://app.myteslamate.com/tesla) to setup your own Tesla API Application.

+Attention, the last parameter depends on your user, so it is important to copy the customized installation script from the [Tesla API section](https://app.myteslamate.com/tesla) of your MyTeslaMate account.

 ## Usage